 Absolutely you can.
-You can use your Shopify account (including Shopify Lite) to sell products on your website without migrating all your content to a separate Shopify store.
+You can use your Shopify account (including Shopify Lite) to sell products on your website store without migrating all your content to a separate Shopify online store.
 Shopify makes it easy to simply add a “BUY NOW” button to your existing site and start selling whatever you want.

 You do have to open a Shopify account, but it’s not like it takes you to a whole separate Shopify page – the whole process is done directly on your website, which is pretty awesome if you ask me.